nathanww/OpenHaptic/api.md

 Executes a vibration pattern on the three vibration motors

-Vibration pattern are defined by two lists, one listig the vibration intensity(0-100 and the other vibration duration(in seconds).
+Vibration pattern are defined by two lists, one listing the vibration intensity(0-100 and the other vibration duration(in seconds).
 Each pattern can consist of multiple segments with different intensities.
 For example, the pattern intensity=[0,100,0,100] timing=[0.5,0.5,0.5,0.5] pulses the motor on once a second